Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/III - Character Setup.md

 - **Forte**
   - Physical health and conditioning.

-There are several auxilary Stats are well:
+There are several auxiliary Stats are well:

 - **Armor**
   - Used in Defense rolls, this is much armor a character has.
 - **Injuries**
   - How many physical/mental wounds the character has.
   - Broken down into 3 categories:
-    - Stingers - Small cuts, bruises, usually annoying but not fatal.
+    - Stingers - Small cuts and bruises, usually annoying but not fatal.
     - Wounds - Broken bones, deep cuts, major bleeding.
 These can evolve and eventually lead to death if untreated.
     - Fatal Wounds - A catastrophic Injury, usually able to knock someone out.
 Death will occur without immediate medical intervention.
 - **Fatigue**